RohanAlexander/telling_stories_with_data/_book/97-assessment.md

 Check that:

-- In an appendix there is both a link to the survey and the details of it, including questions (in case the link fails, and to make the paper self-contained).
+- In an appendix there is both a link to the supplementary survey and the details of it, including questions (in case the link fails, and to make the paper self-contained).

 ### FAQ

 - What should I focus on?
 You may focus on any year, aspect, or geography that is reasonable given the focus and constraints of the general social survey that you are interested in.
 Please consider the year and topics that you are interested in together, as some surveys focus on particular topics in some years.
+- Do I need to include the raw GSS data in the repo?
+For most of the general social surveys you will not have permission to share the GSS data.
+If that is the case, then you should add clear details in the README explaining how the data could be obtained.
 <!-- - The Canadian GSS is available to University of Toronto students via the library.
 In order to use it you need to clean and prepare it.
 Code to do this for one year is being distributed alongside this problem set and was discussed in lectures.  -->
 <!-- - You are welcome to simply use this code and this year, but the topic of that year will constrain your focus.
 Naturally, you are welcome to adapt the code to other years.
 If you use the code exactly as is then you must cite it.
 If you adapt the code then you don't have to cite it, as it has a MIT license, but it would be appropriate to at least mention and acknowledge it, depending on how close your adaption is. -->